Lens Tint Guide

 Polarized vs. Non-Polarized Lenses

-If you normally use progressive lenses in your everyday glasses, should you get them in your running eyewear?
-There isn’t a perfect answer to this one, usually runners will know for sure if they want them or not.
+If you normally use progressive lenses in your everyday glasses, should you get them in your cycling glasses?
+There isn’t a perfect answer to this one, usually riders will know for sure if they want them or not.
 If you are on the fence, we would recommend getting progressive lenses if your “add” power (reading magnification) was +2.00 or higher.
-If your "add" is weaker, for example +1.50, you can likely make out the numbers on your heart rate monitor or watch without the reading magnification.
-In our opinion, the benefit of not giving up lens space for the magnification portion, seems to outweigh the inconvenience of squinting a little to read your watch.
+If your "add" is weaker, for example +1.00 to +1.50, you can likely make out the numbers on your computer or watch without the reading magnification.
+In our opinion, the benefit of not giving up lens space for the magnification portion, seems to outweigh the inconvenience of squinting a little to read the computer.